Arcaea-Infinity/Taikari/README.md

 | challengeHookTest | Test the challenge hook |
 | challengeServer | Challenge server over the HTTP |

+## Deploy
+ - Install frida-server following the official documentation.
+ - Copy the `files` folder to `/system/usr/` then renaming to `taikari`.

 ## Usage
-> Recommend to use Frida 15 with Android 7+.
+> Recommend to use Frida 15 and Android 7+.
 ```bash
 $ frida -U -f "moe.low.arc" --no-pause -l taikari.js
   # -U (use USB device)